GWayneC/MMM-Random_Quotes/README.md

 # Module: MMM-Random_Quotes

 The `MMM-Random_Quotes` module a random quote.
-Supplied quotes are ones that I have collected from multiple sources over the years, you may, if you cloose to manually add new ones.
+Supplied quotes are ones that I have collected from multiple sources over the years, I have also added quotes from <a href>https://github.com/KirAsh4/random_quotes</a>.
+You may, if you cloose to manually add new ones.
 See the section on `Updating Quotes` below.
 Note:  This is my first attempt at building an module and I used <a href>https://github.com/KirAsh4/random_quotes</a> as a template.